csound-plugins/csound-plugins/docs/opcodes/jsfx.md

     machine code on the fly.
 It allows the user to operate at the sample level (like defining an udo with `setksmps 1` but more efficient).
 It is around 2x to 2.5x slower than hand-coded C.

 !!!
-Note jsfx input / output
+Note jsfx inputs and outputs

     A jsfx script has a certain number of audio input / output channels, and a series of "sliders", which are parameters operating at control rate.
 A script can also use these sliders to send control values, which can be read in csound via [jsfx_getslider] See https://www.reaper.fm/sdk/js/js.php for more information about the syntax, etc.

 ## Syntax